Saturn I4 engine: Connecting rods and pistons

 From 1991 to 1998 the connecting rods were forged steel with standard type crank pin bearings.
 SOHC engines during that period used a dished piston design whereas the twin cam engines used a flat top piston with 2 recesses for the intake valves.
 Twin cam pistons received several re-designs throughout the production run aimed at reducing oil consumption issues.
 These included reducing the clearance between the top of the piston and the first compression ring, redesigning the skirts on the pistons and the oiling ports on the bottom of the pistons.
 For the 1999 model year all pistons were totally redesigned.
 Both engines used the flat top pistons with 2 valve recesses and featured a new hypereutectic design with coated skirts.
-Also for 1999 all connecting rods switched to a powder forged design and cracked bearing caps.
+Also for 1999 all connecting rods switched to a slightly longer powder forged design and cracked bearing caps.
 The piston pins floated in the connecting rod bushings.
 The pistons were cast aluminum alloy with the piston pins being retained with snap rings.

 Timing chain

 The timing chain was hydraulic tensioned and had a ratchet mechanism to keep the chain tight.
 The timing chain rode on one pivoting chain guide resting on the ratchet tensioner and one fixed guide attached to the engine block and cylinder head.
 The 1991 to 1998 DOHC engine had an upper timing chain guide in between the camshaft sprockets.
 The timing chain was lubricated via cast-off from the top of the cylinder head and one 'squirter' on the oil pump housing.
-The SOHC and DOHC engines used different timing chain sets.
+The SOHC, 1991-1998 DOHC, and 1999-2002 DOHC engines all used different timing chain sets.